-Building a top down fire is one of many strategies that we use to burn wood efficiently and effectively in our home.
-You can read more about heating with a wood stove and saving money on firewood elsewhere on our site to round out your wood heating strategies!
+Building a top-down fire is one of many strategies that we use to burn wood efficiently and effectively in our homes.

 Why build a top-down fire?

 There are plenty of reasons why we should build a top-down fire.
 Here are just some of the reasons and benefits: